 Why do Alexa Skills matter?

-Competing digital assistants don't come close to matching Alexa in terms of skills--Siri and Cortana don't have comparable app-like abilities.
-Google Assistant has Actions, but while Google says on the Assistant Actions page there are over one million actions available, digital assistant news website Voicebot.ai reported that there were only 4,253 Actions available.
+Competing digital assistants don’t come close to matching Alexa in terms of skills–Siri and Cortana don’t have comparable app-like abilities.
+Google Assistant has Actions, but while Google says on the Assistant Actions page there are over one million actions available, digital assistant news website Voicebot.ai reported that there were just under 19,000 actions available (in English) as of January 2020.
+It is worth noting that Voicebot also said Assistant actions in English matched Alexa’s growth in 2019, so Google may be catching up.

 Tech companies including Google and Amazon are making big bets on the future of voice-activated technology, and it’s possible we’ll be talking to our computers even more within the next decade.
 With Alexa being the current leader for voice-controlled apps, it’s also the best place for developers and businesses thinking of working with Alexa Skills.